edisedis777/text-summarizer/README.md

 ```

 ### Requirements
-Python 3.8+
+- Python 3.8+
-torch
+- torch
-transformers
+- transformers
-rich
+- rich
+- See 'requirements.txt' for full list

 ## Usage

 ## Command Line
 Summarize a single text:
 ```bash
 python summarizer.py --text "Your long text here that needs summarization"
 ```

 Summarize multiple texts:
 ```bash
 python summarizer.py --batch "Text 1" "Text 2" "Text 3"
 ```

 ## Python API

-- The `AdvancedTextSummarizer` class provides a programmatic interface for text summarization, allowing you to integrate it into your Python scripts or applications.
-Below are examples of how to use it.
+- The `AdvancedTextSummarizer` class provides a programmatic interface for text summarization, allowing us to integrate it into our Python scripts or applications.
+- Below are examples of how to use it.

 ### Basic Usage

 Summarize a single text with default settings:
 ```python
 from summarizer import AdvancedTextSummarizer